ISKCON Raichur

 Gupta Navarātri

-Meaning Gupta Navarātri literally means “Hidden Navarātri.”It is observed twice a year during: Unlike the well-known Śārada Navarātri, Gupta Navarātri is: * Primarily followed by Tantric Śākta practitioners Why Is It Called “Gupta” (Hidden)?
+Meaning Gupta Navarātri literally means “Hidden Navarātri.”It is observed twice a year during: Unlike the well-known Śārada Navarātri, Gupta Navarātri is: Why Is It Called “Gupta” (Hidden)?
 Because: Historically, it was meant for initiated sādhakas, not mass participation.
-What Is Practiced During Gupta Navarātri?
-Traditionally includes: ⚠️ Important: …
+What Is Practised During Gupta Navarātri?
+Traditionally includes: ⚠️ Important: Scriptural Position: Is Gupta Navarātri in the …

 Gupta Navarātri Read More »